nazar-maslianka/KaiZai/README.md

 # KaiZai: Your Personal Financial Tracker

 # Introduction
 KaiZai is a personal financial tracker that helps you take control of your finances, budget effectively, and gain insights into your spending habits.
 It's a practical learning project for building microservices and creating a functional financial tracking application.
+More logic and features will be added in the future.

 # Features
 Category Management: Create your own categories